- Are there any special classes at Calvin for international students?

 Course Repeats: You may repeat any course by properly registering for them, but you must inform the instructor that you are repeating the course.
 Only the latest grade, whether higher or lower, will be included in the calculation of the cumulative GPA.
 The original grade is not expunged from the record, but is noted as a repeated course.
 You do not receive additional course credit for repeated courses.

 Incompletes: If you fail to complete all the required work or to take the final exam for a valid reason, instructors may, give a grade of I, incomplete, rather than a grade of F. An F can only be altered by retaking the course in a future semester.
-Until it is finished, an I is computed as a neutral grade.
+Until it is finished, an I is not calculated in the GPA.
 Incompletes are given the following deadlines:

 - Fall or interim - March 15